 For horses that need to gain weight, select more digestible fibre sources such as sugar beet and alfalfa and feed with oil for extra calories.
 Dengie Alfa-Beet is a blend of unmolassed sugar beet pulp and alfalfa, making it ideal for improving condition without making your horse fizzy – Dengie Alfa-Beet contains only a quarter of the sugar found in conventional molassed sugar beet.
 If feeding a fibre only ration or less than recommended of a feed with added vitamins and minerals then top up with a broad-spectrum vitamin and mineral supplement, like Dengie Performance Vits & Mins or Dengie Leisure Vits & Mins, or a balancer, such as Dengie Performance+ Balancer or Dengie Leisure Balancer.

 Adding a digestive supplement to the ration to help promote efficient feed utilisation to get the most out of the feed supplied is very useful at this stage.
-Dengie’s Digestive Health Plus combines yeast metabolites and live yeast, to aid fibre digestion, and a prebiotic to feed the beneficial gut bacteria.
+Digestive supplements combining yeast to aid fibre digestion and a prebiotic to feed the beneficial gut bacteria help to support the digestive process.
 It can be fed daily at a maintenance level or as a concentrated dose during times of stress, such as while travelling or adjusting to a new environment.

 Learning the Basics – considering diet when you begin ridden work or when there’s a change in workload.